Alia5/GlosSI/Readme.md

 GlosSI creates and adds a (or multiple) non-Steam shortcuts to Steam.
 When one of those is launched, a transparent, borderless window appears in which you can use the Steam-overlay.
 You also get access to touch- and radial-menus and other functionality normally only present in Games

 In addition to that, Gamecontroller-inputs are redirected to the whole operating system, so that they will work with any game or application
+Real Gamecontrollers are hidden from other applications, so that they can't interfere with your game.

 This brings full Steam-Input functionality to the desktop and any other application Steam-Input might not have worked before

----

-**Cleaning up misconceptions**

-GlosSI doesn't hook into any of your games, launched programs or any system-component, except into Steam itself to keep the controller from switching to the desktop-config (if not disabled)

 Games do not need to be launched using GlosSI.
 If the "Start Application" option does not work, launch any GlosSI-Shortcut from Steam, followed by a game or application.

 ---

-## FAQ / Troubleshooting

-* **Q: The overlay isn't showing up!**

-  A: The overlay only works for windowed or borderless windowed mode applications.
-     This is even true for UWP-Games!
-While it's true that UWP doesn't run exclusive fullscreen, some Windows bullshit prevents unsigned apps from drawing over them.
-     Try running your games in borderless window mode

-  A: Enable Xbox360 controller rebinding in Steam!
-It's in the "Controller" section in the Steam Settings.

-* **Q: GlosSI overlay causes the screen to be black**

-  A: If running on a Laptop with NVidia-GPU, open up NVidia control panel (right click your Desktop and select it).
-Manage the 3D-settings and have it auto select your graphics processor.

-  Alternatively there is the option to run GlosSI in windowed mode.
-  Simply open the GlosSI overlay by toggling Steams overlay twice; You cna change it from there.
-  This will, unfortunately, also somewhat prevent you from using touch- and radial-menus.

-  Instructions for AMD GPUs should be similar, in case any issues occur.

----

-Join the GlosSI discord here: https://discord.gg/T9b4D5y
+Join the GlosSI discord here: [https://discord.gg/T9b4D5y](https://discord.gg/T9b4D5y)

 ---

 **GlosSI consists of:**

 - The "GlosSITarget" which does most of the magic - Showing the overlay to the user as well as talking to the ViGEm-driver for system wide Controller emulation
 - A config application ("GlosSIConfig") handling shortcut ("GlosSITarget") creation and their addition to Steam.